Let’s get you startedSign in or create an account to view your personalized quotes.

 Zone X can be shaded or unshaded on the FIRM.
 A shaded Zone X represents a moderate flood hazard area.

-SFHAs — also sometimes called base flood zones — fall at or below base flood elevation (BFE).
+SFHAs — also sometimes called base flood zones — fall at or below base flood elevation.
 Properties at or below BFE are in a 100-year floodplain, meaning they have a 1% chance of flooding in a given year.

-Properties in shaded Zone X or Zone B have a level of flood risk between the limits of 100-year and 500-year floods, the latter of which has a 0.2% chance of flooding each year.[5]
+Properties in shaded Zone X or Zone B have a level of flood risk between the limits of 100-year and 500-year floods.
+They have a 0.2% chance of flooding each year.[5]
+That adds up to a roughly 6% chance of flooding over the span of a 30-year mortgage.

 An unshaded Zone X is an area of minimal flood hazard, which presents less of a hazard than a shaded Zone X.